A Pilgrimage Fueled by Hope

 This Julliard trained blind musician lived by certain disciplines that he tapped into when the world crashed down on top of him: he turned to prayer, meditation and his music.
 His inner world structure became his default mode when life literally crushed him.

 This story begs the question: What is my default mode when those troubles rush in, when I feel trapped by life, by circumstances, by weariness?
 When I want to quit?
 What is yours?

 Each of us is on a pilgrimage.
 Though few of us will suffer such a physical disaster on our life journey, Jesus promises that in this life we will have troubles (John 16:33).
 Some days joy and purpose fuel our journey, other days we struggle to “keep on keeping on”.
 Weariness, at the thought of taking one more step, tempts us to sit down and refuse to move.
-How can we continue to walk by faith when circumstances crush our plans, crush our dreams, shatter our personal worlds?
+How can we continue to walk by faith when circumstances crush our plans, crash our dreams, shatter our personal worlds?